JovanYap/JovanYap/README.md

 - NUSTimetable
 - Personal website
 - Apple app
-- Training an opensource LLM to create a chatbot
+- Finetune an opensource LLM with RLHF to create a chatbot:
+  - Huggingface
+  - Models: PaLM2, Llama2, Mpt, Stable-vicuna
 - Many other projects

 <!-- ### Find me at...